Ajun10/Homepage/README.md

 To edit the font, grab a .woff font, and rename it font.woff.
 If you like a .tff font, download it, go to https://andrewsun.com/tools/woffer-woff-font-converter/, click **Choose Files...**, choose your .tff file, and download the .woff file when the converter is done, rename that .woff file to font.woff, move it into the customHomepage folder, and **BOOM!!** Your custom font is now on your homepage!

 And there's your custom homepage!
 I might add more features to it, so stay tuned!
+If you wanna see an example, go here: https://ajun10.github.io/customHomepage/.